 1:30 PM “Motivational Minutes” & Celebration of Doctoral Candidates

-“Straight Out of Compton to an Ivy League.” – Dr. Teresa Ramirez, American Society of Human Genetics, President of the National Institutes of Health Chapter of the Society for the Advancement of Chicanos and Native American Scientists (SACNAS).
-“Dr. Ramírez is a first-generation Mexican American and the first in her family to graduate from college and earn a doctoral degree.
-She firmly believes in the importance of mentorship and how it can create a positive impact in the lives of others as it did in hers.”
+“Straight Out of Compton to an Ivy League.” – Dr. Teresa Ramirez, American Society of Human Genetics, Chapter President of the National Institutes of Health’s Society for the Advancement of Chicanos and Native American Scientists – NIH SACNAS.
+She received her Ph.D. in Molecular Pharmacology and Physiology from Brown University and was the Founder/First President of SACNAS at Brown.
+Dr. Ramirez participated and graduated from the Mujeres de Hispanic Alliance for Career Enhancement (HACE) third DC cohort, “Las Emprendedoras” in August of 2016.
+Sharing from her bio for HACE, PROMISE notes that “Dr. Ramírez is a first-generation Mexican American and the first in her family to graduate from college and earn a doctoral degree, and she firmly believes in the importance of mentorship and how it can create a positive impact in the lives of others as it did in hers.”

 “Finish Well.” – Dr. Joy Johnson, VP of Mobile at AudioCommon, is a 2015 graduate of the Massachusetts Institute of Technology (MIT) with her doctorate in Electrical Engineering & Computer Science.
-She was an National Science Foundation Fellow and Intel GEM PhD Fellow while at MIT.
-She recently transitioned from leading mobile at a MIT-founded music technology startup, AudioCommon (AudioCommon is a team of MIT musicians and PhD hackers revolutionizing the way music is created, organized, and shared in today’s interconnected world) as a partner, to working in experience prototyping at Apple in their Special Projects Group.
-She is on the Alumni board for the GEM Fellowship and on the board for some STEM-related non-profits focused on providing technical, research experiences for minorities and women, including i-Trek.
+She was a National Science Foundation Fellow and Intel GEM Ph.D.
+Fellow while at MIT.
+She recently transitioned from leading mobile at an MIT-founded music technology startup, AudioCommon (AudioCommon is a team of MIT musicians and Ph.D. hackers revolutionizing the way music is created, organized, and shared in today’s interconnected world) as a partner, to working in experience prototyping at Apple in their Special Projects Group.
+She is on the Alumni Board for the GEM Fellowship and on the board for some STEM-related non-profits focused on providing technical, research experiences for minorities and women, including i-Trek.